apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 1. `in-cluster`: This will always be the case the Executors.
 2. `out-cluster`: In some case, the Submission Client or the Driver can

 For now, the resource managers can be `Kubernetes`, `YARN` or `Mesos`.
 We focuss on Kubernetes and compare to YARN as the most widely used on the market.
-The user gives a `master url` to choose and specify which resource manager should be used.
+The user gives a `master-url` to choose and specify which resource manager should be used.

 We have 6 different scenarii to consider.